What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 — New York City Antifa (@NYCAntifa) July 31, 2017

 By the 2000s, as the internet facilitated dialogue across the world, many American activists had adopted the name Antifa.
 Though the movement leaned towards the militant left, the movement didn’t occupy the spotlight.
-To most left-wing activists during the Clinton, Bush, and Obama administration — deregulated global capitalism appeared to be a much greater threat than fascism.
+To most left-wing activists during the Clinton, Bush, and Obama administrations, deregulated global capitalism appeared to be a much greater threat than fascism.

 Following the horrific events of the “Unite The Right” rally that left three people dead, more protests took place in New York City and Atlanta on Sunday.
-As the Atlantic stated, there is a politicized fight culture is emerging and it has been fueled by cheerleaders on both sides.
+As the Atlantic stated, there is a politicized fight culture emerging, and it has been fueled by cheerleaders on both sides.

 [Featured Image by Scott Olson/Getty Images]